 History and Location

 Farm Camp was founded In 1952 by Abe and Eve Crittenden.
-They created a philosophy to share the enchanted place that is Plantation and transformed it into a summer farm camp for children.
+They created a philosophy to share this enchanted place on the Sonoma Coast and transformed it into a summer farm camp for children.
 This vision, which continues today, was to create a community where people could live in peace with each other and nature while having fun and building strong relationships.
 The property is located 2.5 hours north of San Francisco in Sonoma County, CA nestled in the infamous redwood forest just a mile and a half from the Pacific Ocean.

 To nurture the goodness of the human spirit by sustaining and growing this unique farm camp community.

 We welcome an average of 100 campers each session, about 40/60 boys and girls.
 Campers range in age from 8-14 years old most sessions.
 We offer a concurrent Counselor-in-Leadership-Training (CILT) program for campers entering the 10th-12th grade in the fall.
 The majority of our campers come from communities around the Bay Area and Los Angeles, however, we do get a number of campers from around the United States as well as other countries.
 We are also lucky to have the ability to host a small percentage of our campers through non-profit organizations in San Francisco.

 Our program is designed to balance independence, choice, challenge, and support.
 We strive to provide an environment where kids grow by feeling comfortable enough to step outside their comfort zones, and try to new things.
 Our staff are the most important component in creating an amazing camp experience for our campers.
 Counselors are assigned to a unit, but also lead activities during the day.
 Counselors spend about a third of the day with their unit ( Morning, Siresta, Evening Program, Specialty days, and Bedtime), and the other two-thirds of the day is spent leading activities.